mrchantey/koora/packages/site/docs/index.md

 Koora enables the creation of 3D games with AssemblyScript.

 :::info Is Koora for me?
-These are extremely early days for this library.
-If you're motivations are to actually produce a web-based game, chances are battle-hardened libraries like [three](https://threejs.org) and [babylon](https://babylonjs.com) will run circles around Koora in every way.
+This library is highly experimental, and ongoing maintenance is not guaranteed.
+If you're motivations are to actually produce a web-based game, battle-hardened libraries like [three](https://threejs.org) and [babylon](https://babylonjs.com) will run circles around Koora in every way.

 Otherwise, if you are interested in experimenting with game dev in AssemblyScript, read on intrepid adventurer! 🥳
 :::
 ## Overview

-The framework prioritizes modularity through an entity-component style architecture:
+The framework prioritizes modularity through an Entity-Component-System style architecture:

 ```ts